 However, though the initial setup seems fast and easy, as an enterprise administrator, it is very insecure.
 This article provides instructions on setting up a secure WordPress that caters to multiple clients.
+A simpler single client setup will be drawn out of this article.

-Be forewarned, this approach to setting up WordPress is complex because it uses ACLs.
+This approach to setting up WordPress is complex because it focuses on Information Security and uses ACLs.
 As a trade for the complexity, you end up with a WordPress environment that,